terryneumann/terryneumann.github.io/_pages/about.md

 ## AI Alignment and Governance Research

-Additionally, I am interested in developing technical approaches to advanced AI alignment with human values, as well as governance approaches to safely open-source advanced AI.
+Additionally, I am interested in developing technical approaches for AI alignment with human values, as well as governance approaches to safely open-source advanced AI.

 In the technical domain, I plan to initiate research on "supervisor" models designed to detect deception in LLMs.
 These supervisor models could serve as a crucial layer of oversight, identifying and mitigating instances where LLMs might generate misleading, manipulative, or otherwise unsafe content.